aristanetworks/aql-examples/docsrc/revisions/latest/doc/filters.rst

     * ``_value`` or ``_3``: result of the second expression applied to the current element
     * ``_src`` or ``_4`` (revision 4+): reference to the :ref:`timeseries` or :ref:`dict` being filtered

-  Usable metavariables in the expression for :ref:`dict`s are:
+  Usable metavariables in the expression for :ref:`dicts <dict>` are:

     * ``_key`` or ``_1``: key of the current element
     * ``_value`` or ``_2``: result of the second expression applied to the current element